 Write, submit and publish an oped

-CLER graduates gain valuable insights and perspectives through active and strategic participation in their community.
+Women who graduate from CLER gain valuable insights and perspectives through active and strategic participation in their community.
 Graduates represent a diverse range of business experience, backgrounds and community involvement.

 - Build the confidence to engage with leaders in your community and drive action